 #2 – In the bedroom — where I spend most of my day for some reason lately.
 (It’s cooler and more comfortable than my home office.)

-But now I’m starting to wonder if I’m favoring the laptop (subconsciously) over the desktop because it’s a way for me to work from the comfort of my own bed.
+But now I’m starting to wonder if I’m subconsciously favoring the laptop over the (much nicer) desktop because it’s a way for me to work from the comfort of my own bed!

 What’s The Dealio?

-It’s just that the thought of walking all the way down the hall and to my office where the desktop computer is just seems like such a chore — especially when the laptop is an arm’s reach away.
+It’s just that the thought of walking all the way down the hall and to my office where my desktop work computer is just seems like such a chore — especially when my laptop is just an arm’s reach away.

-Yeah, there are actually lots of reasons computing from the comfort of my bed usually takes precedence over computing from my fancy schmancy desktop computer with boatloads of workspace at my L-shaped desk…
+Yeah, there are actually lots of reasons computing from the comfort of my bed usually takes precedence over computing from my fancy schmancy desktop computer with boatloads of workspace at my amazing L-shaped desk: